ilius/starcal/doc/occurrence-state-persistence.md

 Occurrence facts are operational state, not a change to the recurrence definition.
-They may be kept out of the event's content revisions. `Event` must update only `completedAtByStartEpoch` in the event JSON and preserve the surrounding `notifiers` and `history` data.
+They may be kept out of the event's content revisions. `Event` must update only `completedAtByStartJd` in the event JSON and preserve the surrounding `notifiers` and `history` data.
 Synchronization must compare and merge this field separately from event revisions.

 ## Minimum tests

-The shared tests should cover round-tripping state, repeated completion and undo, postponement without changing `completedAtByStartEpoch`, completion after postponement, schedule changes, duplicate/equal start epochs, interrupted writes, editing an event after completion (save-wide preservation), and copying or deleting an event.
+The shared tests should cover round-tripping state, repeated completion and undo, postponement without changing `completedAtByStartJd`, completion after postponement, schedule changes, duplicate/equal keys and two occurrences on the same day at different times, a timezone change keeping done markers on the same day and time, interrupted writes, editing an event after completion (save-wide preservation), and copying or deleting an event.